OGGM/oggm-standard-projections-csv-files/README_extended_per_glacier_files.md

     - originally all output goes into the `output` folder here, but we moved it to https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/

 - https://nbviewer.org/urls/cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/_run_scripts/compute_runoff_for_basins.ipynb
-    - computes annual and monthly runoff for every basin and saves it in https://nbviewer.org/urls/cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/**/basins
+    - computes annual and monthly runoff for every basin for CMIP6 until 2100 and saves it in https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/CMIP6/2100/basins/